$\Delta$-PINNs: physics-informed neural networks on complex geometries

-In this work, we propose to represent the coordinates of the input geometry with a positional encoding based on the eigenfunctions of the Laplace-Beltrami operator of the manifold.
-In this way, points that are close in the surface will remain close in the positional encoding space.
-Next, the input of the neural network will be the value of a finite number of the eigenfunctions evaluated at a point in the surface and the output will remain the physical quantity that we are modeling with PINNs.
-Positional encoding have shown great success in improving the capabilities of neural networks and are used in transformers \cite{vaswani2017attention}, neural radiance fields \cite{mildenhall2020nerf} and PINNs \cite{wang2021eigenvector} to name a few.
-For our positional encoding, the Laplace-Beltrami eigenfunctions can be approximated numerically for any shape, e.g., with the use of the finite element method.
-By approximating the eigenfunctions we lose the ability to use automatic differentiation to compute the operators of the partial differential equations.
-However, we show that common operators such as the gradient and the Laplacian can be efficiently computed with finite elements applied to the output of the neural network.
+In this work, we propose to represent the coordinates of the input geometry with a positional encoding based on the eigenfunctions of the Laplace-Beltrami operator of the manifold, or the Laplacian in the case of a bounded open domain in the Euclidean space.
+In this way, points that are close in the geometry will remain close in the positional encoding space.
+The usage of the Laplace-Beltrami operator is widespread in shape analysis~\cite{wang2019intrinsic} because it encodes all information about the geometry up to isometry.
+Therefore, the eigenfunctions of the operator are a compact positional encoding of the geometrical shape information.
+Therefore, we propose that the input of the neural network will be the value of a finite number of eigenfunctions evaluated at a point in the domain and the output will remain the physical quantity that we are modeling with PINNs.
+Positional encoding have shown great success in improving the capabilities of neural networks and are used in transformers~\cite{vaswani2017attention}, neural radiance fields~\cite{mildenhall2020nerf}, and PINNs~\cite{wang2021eigenvector} to name a few.
+For our positional encoding, the Laplace-Beltrami eigenfunctions can be approximated numerically for any shape with the finite element method.
+By approximating the eigenfunctions on a mesh we lose the ability to use automatic differentiation with backpropagation to compute the operators of the partial differential equations within existing machine learning libraries.
+However, combining machine learning libraries with packages that offer finite element automatic differentiation could make the operator computation automatic \cite{mitusch2021hybrid}.
+We show that common operators such as the gradient and the Laplacian can be efficiently computed with finite elements applied to the output of the neural network.
 We demonstrate the capabilities of the proposed method by testing different geometries, such as a coil, a heat sink and a bunny and different physics, such as the Eikonal equation and heat transfer.